Mike Massimino: Spaceflight experience

 STS-109 Columbia (March 1–12, 2002).
 STS-109 was the fourth Hubble Space Telescope (HST) servicing mission.
 The crew of STS-109 successfully upgraded the Hubble Space Telescope, leaving it with a new power unit, a new camera (the Advanced Camera for Surveys), and new solar arrays.
 STS-109 set a record for spacewalk time with 35 hours and 55 minutes during 5 spacewalks.
 Massimino performed two spacewalks totaling 14 hours and 46 minutes.
 STS-109 orbited the Earth 165 times, and covered 4.5 million statute miles in over 262 hours and 10 minutes.

 STS-125 Atlantis (May 11–24, 2009) was the final Hubble servicing mission by the Space Shuttle.
 Atlantis landed in California after stormy weather prevented the shuttle from landing at NASA's home base in Florida as previously planned.
 During the mission Massimino became the first person to use Twitter in space, writing, "From orbit: Launch was awesome!!
 I am feeling great, working hard, & enjoying the magnificent views, the adventure of a lifetime has begun!"

 Post-NASA career

+At Columbia University, Massimino is a Professor of Professional Practice in the Department of Mechanical Engineering at the Fu Foundation School of Engineering and Applied Science.

-At Columbia University, Massimino is teaching an undergraduate engineering course, Introduction to Human Space Flight, which harnesses his years of academic and professional experience.
+He teaches an undergraduate engineering course, Introduction to Human Space Flight, which harnesses his years of academic and professional experience.
 He is also collaborating on The Art of Engineering, a course in which all first-year engineers work on engineering projects with socially responsible themes.

 Massimino's 2016 book, Spaceman: An Astronaut's Unlikely Journey to Unlock the Secrets of the Universe, is a New York Times best-seller.

 The street that Massimino grew up on in Franklin Square, Long Island has been renamed "Mike Massimino Street".